rbonghi/rbonghi.github.io/_posts/2019-04-01-nvidia-jetson-nano.md

 ---
 title: "NVIDIA Jetson Nano"
-excerpt: "In this clip a short introduction about the NVIDIA Jetson Nano and the unboxing of the board.
-We can see the comparison between the other NVIDIA Jetson board, Raspberry Pi and the BeagleBone Black."
+excerpt: "In this video an introduction and NVIDIA Jetson Nano unboxing.
+Comparison between the other NVIDIA Jetson board, Raspberry Pi and the BeagleBone Black."
 header:
   teaser: /assets/review/NVIDIA-jetson-nano/jetson-nano.jpg
   video: